drbitboy/Tycho2_SQLite_RTree/README.md

 - tyc2catalog_uvs - Main catalog subset, magnitude and unit vector at RA,DEC
 - tyc2suppl1_uvs  - Supplemental 1 catalog subset, mag and unit vector at RA,DEC

+It may make sense to put the whole catalog into an R-Tree, but I'm just winging it and I am not sure if the R-Tree module would work for zero-sized ranges.
+The nice thing about doing catalog is that magnitude could be the third axis.

 Usage: